LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch3_create_custom_pipes/03_02_develop_a_custom_pipe/README.md

 - New Advanced Pipe (Python)

 > [!IMPORTANT]
 > At this time, the pipeline generator supports `bash` and `python` scripts.
-However, it can still be used to generate the scaffolding needed to develop a pipe using other languages.
+However, it can still be used to generate the scaffolding needed to develop a pipe environment for other languages.
 >
 > Just update the `Dockerfile` to support the target runtime and remove other files as needed.